-In this article, we are going to be answering this question while also looking at some alternative ‘get out of jail free cards’ if you do end up sending a message to the wrong person or chat.
+In this article, we are going to be answering this question while also looking at what to do if you do end up sending a message to the wrong person or chat.

-Having said that, the window to ‘unsend’ a message is indefinite meaning that you are able to remove messages even once a person has seen it (you just have to question whether there is much point in doing so if the recipient(s) have already seen the contents of said message).
+Having said that, the window to ‘unsend’ a message is indefinite, meaning that you are able to remove messages even once a person has seen it (though there’s not much point in doing so if the recipient(s) have already seen the contents of the message).